Once-a-week nightmare: US mass killings on a record pace

 The Parkland victims are among the 2,842 people who have died in mass killings in the U.S. since 2006, according to a database maintained by The Associated Press and USA Today, in partnership with Northeastern University.
 It counts killings involving four or more fatalities, not including the perpetrator, the same standard as the FBI, and tracks a number of variables for each.

 The bloodshed represents just a fraction of the fatal violence that occurs in the U.S. annually.
 Yet mass killings are happening with staggering frequency this year: An average of once every 6.53 days, according to an analysis of The AP/USA Today data.
-Only 2009 was marked by as many such tragedies in the same period of time.

 From coast to coast, the violence is sparked by a range of motives.
 Murder-suicides and domestic violence; gang retaliation; school shootings and workplace vendettas.
 All have taken the lives of four or more people at once since Jan.
 1.